Europeans join wave of Boeing suspensions after Ethiopia crash | MarketScreener

 "I don't know about you, but I don't want Albert Einstein to be my pilot.
 I want great flying professionals that are allowed to easily and quickly take control of a plane!" he added, without referring directly to Boeing or recent accidents.

-Anxiety was also evident among some travellers, who rushed to find out from social media and travel agents whether they were booked to fly on 737 MAX planes.
+Anxiety was also evident among some travelers, who rushed to find out from social media and travel agents whether they were booked to fly on 737 MAX planes.

 If the black box recordings found at the Ethiopian crash site are undamaged, the cause of the crash could be identified quickly, although it typically takes a year for a full probe.